-Getting started
+Getting Started

 2.1 Getting to know the projector 22

-Power on projector
+2.2 Power on the projector 24

 Start image projection

-Switching to standby
+Switching to ready mode

-Power off projector.
+Power off projector

 This chapter and by extension this whole document, the user manual, is intended for the user who want's to operate the projector.
 It does not contain installation instructions because the installation has to be done by trained and qualified service technicians.
 Refer to the projector installation manual for detailed installation instructions.